In 98% of human history saving was visible. With technology, our saving has become invisible...

-We have seen a dramatic rise in influencer-driven which is having a particularly harmful impact on women.
+We have seen a dramatic rise in influencer-driven spending which is having a particularly harmful impact on women.
 And here is why:

 - Almost everything about our culture encourages and rewards the loss of self-control.
 In fact, self-control issues have been around since Adam and Eve.

 - Not only is the temptation everywhere but it’s getting worse.
 Commercial interests want us to do whatever is good for them and do it right now.
 Stores, apps, websites and social media influencers clamour for our attention, time and money in ways which are good for them but terrible for us.

 - Whether it makes sense or not, a high price signals a high value.
 In the case of important things like health care, food and clothing, it also signals that the product isn’t cheap or low quality.

 - There was an iPhone app for sale called “I Am Rich”; It simply displayed a few words of affirmation about being rich.
 It did nothing else.
 It cost $999.99.
 8 people bought it (it was removed from the store after 1 day)

 The outcome of all this is increased debt, stress and money worry.

 Here are four simple things that you can do:

 1. Start by identifying and writing down your goals - short, medium and long-term

 Identifying your goals are the best way to change your behaviour.
 Because when you know “your big rocks”, it makes it easier to say “No” to the small stuff.